 David is the husband of Susan Lemkuil and was a primary caretaker following her successful brain surgery procedures.
 He is an owner at Shimkus, Murphy & Lemkuil, Inc. and remains very active in the community.
 David is involved with West Hartford Rotary and Catholic Charities and serves as Chairman of the Salvation Army board, just to name a few.
 However, the CTBTA is his passion.
 He enjoys spending his free time with his family and coaching his children's various sports teams.
 David holds a B.S from the University of Wisconsin-Oshkosh.

 Chris was diagnosed with a central neurocytoma in June 2008 after his first year of law school.
 He has already undergone four open brain surgeries and one stereotactic radiosurgery procedure and his battle continues as he awaits a craniotomy for a removal of a regrowth of the tumor.
 He continues to maintain a positive outlook, however.

-Thanks to his loving family, friends and medical staff at the Yale Brain Tumor Center, Chris returned to law school and earned his juris degree from Roger Williams University School of Law.
+Thanks to his loving family, friends and medical staff at the Yale Brain Tumor Center, Chris returned to law school and earned his juris doctorate from Roger Williams University School of Law.
 Though he has been unable to pass the bar exam due to cognitive deficiencies, Chris is now the “Associate Administrator – Marketing and External Affairs” for Updike, Kelly & Spellacy, P.C.
 He earned his bachelors degree from the University of Connecticut.

 Chris’ passion is being an advocate for brain tumor research.
 In 2014, he and his brother organized the first annual Playing for the Cure: Brainstormin’, a give back music festival to benefit brain tumor research being conducted at the Yale Brain Tumor Center.
 As a result of the event and through collaborative efforts with the Yale Brain Tumor Center, the Cusano Family Fund for Neuro-Oncology has been established to assist doctors and researchers in their quest to ultimately find the cure to brain tumors and brain cancer.
 Chris lives in West Hartford with his wife Ashley and their dog Coddington.